eliasu/stegreif_25/content/collections/reihen/en/freesolo.md

                 content:
                   -
                     type: text
-                    text: 'In addition to the concert formats, eight #freesolo workshops with ' -
+                    text: 'In addition to the concert formats, eight freesolo workshops with ' -
                     type: text
                     marks:
                       -
-                        type: bts_span
+                        type: btsSpan
                         attrs:
                           class: text-skin-primary
                     text: 'youth and up-and-coming orchestras'
                   -
                     type: text
-                    text: ' form an important part of the #freesolo project.
+                    text: ' form an important part of the freesolo project.
 There, they will collectively explore how individual'
                   -
                     type: text
                     marks:
                       -
-                        type: bts_span
+                        type: btsSpan
                         attrs:
                           class: text-skin-primary
                     text: ' leadership styles'